Select Page

 When the broth is done, allow the pressure cooker to naturally release for 20-30 minutes.
 Push the release valve to the venting position to finish freeing the steam.
 Remove the Instant Pot lid and allow the broth to cool.
 Once cooled, remove the bones and veggie pieces.
 Optionally, you can use a fat separator to remove the excess fat from the broth.
 Pour the broth into plastic bags or jars and place in the fridge.
 (I prefer to place my bone broth in 1 cup souper cubes and freeze them to use later.)

-If your bone broth does not congeal after it is cooled and placed in the fridge, don’t worry.
+If your bone broth does not congeal after it has cooled and been placed in the fridge, don’t worry.
 This has happened to me a few times.
+The reason your bone broth hasn’t congealed can be due to several reasons including you added too much water, you didn’t use collagen-rich bones or you may have not simmered the broth long enough.
+Never fear!
 Your broth will still be full of plenty of nourishing nutrients and will work great in plenty of delicious recipes.
 And of course, it’ll be better than anything you can purchase in the store.

 Apple cider vinegar is added to the bone broth to draw out the nutrients from the bones.
-I personally have found that my broth is still delicious, nutrient dense and gels without the use of apple cider vinegar.
+I personally have found that my bone broth without vinegar is still delicious, nutrient dense and gels.
 But many other writers online suggest adding it to the bone broth recipe.

 If you don’t have an Instant pot or pressure cooker, you can make bone broth on your stove top.
 Simply fill a stockpot with bones, cover with water, add spices and veggies and bring to a boil.
-Reduce heat to a simmer and cook on low for a minimum of 24 hours.
+Reduce heat to a simmer and cook on low for a minimum of 12 hours, preferably 24 hours.
+You can also use a crockpot or slow cooker to make bone broth!

-Did you know that you can use your bones to make broth more than once?
-Simply place the bone back into the pot, cover with water and spices and start the process all over again.
+Yes!
+You can use your bones to make broth more than just one time.
+Simply place the bones back into the pot, cover with water and spices and start the process all over again.
 Twice the bang for your buck!

 Instant Pot Bone Broth